rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 1. [Preprocessing the data](#1-preprocessing-the-data)
    - [1.1.
 Downloading the raw data from GEO](#11-downloading-the-raw-data-from-geo)
 2. [Creating the fragment-end (FEND) bed file](#2-creating-the-fragment-end-fend-bed-file)
-   - [2.1.
-FEND bed file to be used with ]

 ## 1. Preprocessing the data